CurtisNewbie/mini-fstore/doc/api.md

   - Query Parameter: "key"
     - Description: temporary file key
 - PUT /file
-  - Description: Fstore file upload.
+  - Description: Uplaod file.
 A temporary file_id is returned, which should be used to exchange the real file_id
   - Header Parameter: "filename"
     - Description: name of the uploaded file
   - JSON Response: